csjunjun/RobustOSNAttack/README.md

 ## Citation

 ## Acknowledgments
-Our code is based on the [DiffJPEG](https://github.com/mlomnitz/DiffJPEG).
+Our code benefits from the [DiffJPEG](https://github.com/mlomnitz/DiffJPEG).